Skip to content

 Vaginitis: Dry, Irritated, Inflamed Vaginal Tissue

-The irritated tissue is more susceptible to infection, it is sore, raw, and sometimes bleeding.
-Intercourse is less desirable because of the associated pain.
-This then causes relationship difficulties.
+The irritated tissue is more susceptible to infection, so it is sore, raw, and sometimes bleeding.
+Because of the associated pain, intercourse is less desirable, which can cause relationship difficulties.

 What is the Natural Treatment for Vaginitis or Vaginal Dryness?